-Garlic Butter White Wine Pasta makes a great side dish to a lot of recipes, such as Chicken Marsala or Shrimp Scampi.
+Garlic Butter Spaghetti makes a great side dish to a lot of recipes, such as Chicken Marsala or Shrimp Scampi.
 It’s so flavorful when cooked with scallions, tomatoes and Italian seasoning and then generously coated in White Wine Parmesan Sauce!
 With only 25 minutes of total work, this creamy garlic spaghetti sauce is simple, fast and delicious!

 Garlic Butter White Wine Pasta Ingredients